syscl/M3800/README.md

 - 4 finger swipe right = Go.
 - 4 finger pinch = Open Mission Control.
 - 5 finger pinch = Open Dashboard.
-- My next step is going to find more details of touchpad of M3800/XPS9530 under Linux to make the ApplePS2SmartTouchPad.kext more comfortable to use than ever.
-(Coming soon!)
+- My next step is going to find more details of touchpad of M3800/XPS9530 under Linux to make the ApplePS2SmartTouchPad.kext more comfortable to use than ever(Coming soon!).
 - Another problem is that after a full sleep, I can't reproduce the fix I made to fix the HP lose sound problem after a cold boot, really boring since I usually plug in HP all the time.
 I'm finding new way to fix this annoying problem.
 (After extensive explore, I believe this bug is produced by AppleHDA, since there's no such problem under Windows and Linux.
 Actually, Linux has this bug, but it can be fixed through a re-plugged-in HP.)